 - 35 of the 90 hours must be graduate-level courses. - 12 of these 35 hours must be graduate courses from the Department of Geological Sciences.
-In exceptional cases (e.g., when a student enters the Ph.D program with a strong background in the geological sciences and finds few courses in the department that will support their doctoral research program), a candidate may petition the Graduate Studies Committee in writing to waive this requirement. - Transfer of credit up to 30 credit hours of graduate classes can be transferred from another institution, as long as the classes are equivalents of graduate classes offered at IU and a grade of 'B' or higher was earned.
+In exceptional cases (e.g., when a student enters the Ph.D program with a strong background in the geological sciences and finds few courses in the department that will support their doctoral research program), a candidate may petition the Graduate Studies Committee in writing to waive this requirement. - Transfer of credit up to 30 credit hours of graduate classes can be transferred from another institution, as long as a grade of 'B' or higher was earned.
 Pass/Fail or 'S' graded classes cannot be transferred.
 Courses to be transferred must be approved by the University Graduate School and must have been completed within the 7 calendar years prior to passing the Qualifying Exam.
-The transferred classes can substitute for up to 30 of the required 35 credit course requirement.

-Minimum Grade Point Average - All Ph.D. students must maintain a 3.0 (B) grade point average.
+Minimum Grade Point Average - All Ph.D students must maintain a 3.0 (B) grade point average.